reasv/realbot/README.md

 As such, the bot appears indistinguishable from a real user to others, aside from its potentially insane ramblings.

 ## Getting started
-This requires Python 3.11 in order to run.
+Requires Python 3.11.

-This bot will connect to an instance of `https://github.com/oobabooga/text-generation-webui` for inference so ensure you have one running.
+This bot will connect to an instance of [text-generation-webui](https://github.com/oobabooga/text-generation-webui) for inference so ensure you have one running.

 Rename `example.env` to `.env` and add your discord token inside it.